 This is the reprint date mentioned in the Reprints Act 1992, section 5(c).
-However, no amendments have commenced operation on or before that day.
+Accordingly, this reprint includes all amendments that commenced operation on or before 1 June 2003.
 Future amendments of the Electrical Safety Act 2002 may be made in accordance with this reprint under the Reprints Act 1992, section 49.